alexcasey92/Phase_2_Housing_Project/README.md

 * **sqft_living15** - the square footage of interior housing living space for the nearest 15 neighbors
 * **sqft_lot15** - the square footage of the land lots of the nearest 15 neighbors

+## Model

+We interated through several models before arriving at a final model.
+We concluded with an R-squared value of 0.833 and an Adj.
+R-squared of 0.0832.
+Adj.
+R-squared describes the quality that your model’s R-squared value will never go down with additional variables, only equal or higher.
+Therefore, this model could look more accurate with multiple variables even if they are poorly contributing.
+The adjusted R-squared penalizes the R-squared formula based on the number of variables, therefore a lower adjusted score may be telling you some variables are not contributing to your model’s R-squared properly.
+There is a 0.001 difference in Model 3.

+P>|t| is one of the most important statistics in the summary.
+It uses the t statistic to produce the p value, a measurement of how likely your coefficient is measured through our model by chance.
+The p value of 	0.531 for yr_built is saying there is a 53.1% chance the yr_built variable has no affect on the dependent variable, home Price, and our results are produced by chance.

+Omnibus describes the normalcy of the distribution of our residuals using skew and kurtosis as measurements.
+A 0 would indicate perfect normalcy.
+Prob(Omnibus) is a statistical test measuring the probability the residuals are normally distributed.
+A 1 would indicate perfectly normal distribution.
+Skew is a measurement of symmetry in our data, with 0 being perfect symmetry.
+Kurtosis measures the peakiness of our data, or its concentration around 0 in a normal curve.
+Higher kurtosis implies fewer outliers.

+A change of 1 standard deviation in X is associated with a change of β standard deviations of Y.

+For model 3, the dependent variable is log transformed and our independendent variables have been normalized.
+Interpret the coefficient as the percent increase in the dependent variable for every 1 standard deviation increase in the independent variable.
+Example: the coefficient of sqft_above is 0.196047.
+For every 1 standard deviation increase in the independent variable, our dependent variable (price) increases by about 0.20%.
+For x percent increase, calculate 1.x to the power of the coefficient, subtract 1, and multiply by 100.
+Example: For every 20% increase in the independent variable, our dependent variable increases by about (1.20^ 0.196047 – 1) * 100 = 3.6 percent.

 ## Conclusions and Next Steps